collectionspace/cspace-installer/README.md

 applied separately.

 We strongly advise starting with a newly created server and a freshly installed OS as a buildup to a production deployment.
+As you become familiar with the installation process and CollectionSpace you may want to wipe and reload the Operating System a few times before settling on a final configuration / setup.

 See the [documentation](docs/README.md) for full instructions.